 A cook is often one of the most intimate relationships a rich or powerful person may have.
 Both from living in close proximity.
 But also, the rich and powerful must trust their cook to not murder them.
-In turn, these cooks find themselves carefully well-compensated, but also watched, controlled …and always under suspicion.
+In turn, these cooks find themselves very well-compensated, but also watched, controlled …and always under suspicion.

 Szablowski spent years tracking down cooks of the cooks to some of the most infamous and reviled dictators of the 20th and 21st century.
 Some were so grateful to unburden themselves of their stories.
 Others needed to be carefully cultivated over weeks and months.
 What emerges are a disparate collection of stories.